Ten Things All UUs Should Know About Socially Responsible Investing

 9. Every UU congregation can do SRI.

 Many UU congregations participate in the UUA’s SRI efforts by pooling their endowments in the UUCEF.
-As described above, the fund files shareholder resolutions and engages in company dialogues, devotes 1% of its assets to community investing (and matches congregational community investments up to $10,000), and applies significant social or environmental screens to a large portion of its assets.
+As described above, the fund files shareholder resolutions and engages in company dialogues, devotes up to 5% of its assets to community investing (and matches congregational community investments up to $10,000), and applies significant social or environmental screens to a large portion of its assets.
 The Fund’s performance has also been strong over the last decade.
 Even if a congregation does not join the Fund, it can still direct its money managers to support the UUA’s shareholder resolutions, and can shape its own investment portfolio in a socially responsible way.
 Read more about how how to explore these issues in your own congregation.

 10. Every individual can do SRI.